Redington Beach, Florida

 Redington Beach is a town in Pinellas County, Florida, United States.
 It is part of the Tampa–St. Petersburg–Clearwater Metropolitan Statistical Area, more commonly called the Tampa Bay Area.
 The population was 1,376 at the 2020 census.

 Geography

-The approximate coordinates for the Town of Redington Beach is located at (27.811669, –82.811546).

 According to the United States Census Bureau, the town has a total area of 1.3 sqmi, of which 0.4 sqmi is land and 0.9 sqmi (71.54%) is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Redington Beach has a humid subtropical climate zone (Cfa).